ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 The tests for the various cloud block device backends depend on access to credentials supplied from the environment.

 The tests look for two environment variables:

-- ``FLOCKER_FUNCTIONAL_TEST_CLOUD_CONFIG_FILE``: This points at a yaml file with the credentials.
+  ..
      # FLOC-1925 This is yet another configuration file.
      # Buildbot  currently points this at the acceptance.yaml file.
      # So perhaps we should add a link to the acceptance.yaml format here.

+- ``FLOCKER_FUNCTIONAL_TEST_CLOUD_CONFIG_FILE``: This points at a YAML file with the credentials.
 - ``FLOCKER_FUNCTIONAL_TEST_CLOUD_PROVIDER``: This is the name of a top-level key in the configuration file.

 The credentials are read from the stanza specified by the ``CLOUD_PROVIDER`` environment variable.